-This tool does a ton of work.
-In fact, these features are often broken up into separate tools.
-With the information in the backlink report, you can craft a detailed link building strategy.
+This tool alone does a ton of work and can put many other SEO tools on the market to rest.
+With the information in the backlink report, you can craft a detailed link-building strategy.

-If you’ve been hit by a penalty, either from a Google core update or a manual penalty, CognitiveSEO will also help you recover from the penalty by showing you which links are suspect and helping you disavow them.
+If you’ve been hit by a penalty, either from a Google core update or a manual penalty, cognitiveSEO will help you recover from it by showing you which links are problematic and helping you disavow them.

 The reports can also be totally customized, allowing you to focus on the data that matters the most to you or your clients.

 For example, if you want to see how ranking has changed and how many new backlinks the site has acquired, you can pull that all into one report and automatically send it to your email on the first of the month.
 (Or whenever you schedule it.)

 In the higher plan, these reports can be white-labeled, allowing you to send customized client reports with your branding.

 Here are a few other features of note in cognitiveSEO’s reporting tool: